 In consultation with the chief physicist provides guidance and consultation for the dosimetry section.

-Provides medical physics support to the Gamma Knife.
+Provides medical physics support to the Gamma Knife if qualified.

 Consults with industry vendors and suppliers concerning updates, upgrades and clinical usage of equipment.